Intent-based testing vs. implementation-based testing: Why CSS selectors break your test suite

 Automated testing executes human-written tests tied to implementation.
 Autonomous testing generates tests from design specs that define intent.
 That's not a tooling difference.
 That's an architecture difference.

-The 60% of QA time spent on regression testing can be used for exploratory testing.
-This type of testing finds three times more critical bugs each hour.
+The 60% of QA time currently spent on regression testing can be redirected to exploratory testing, which finds three times more critical bugs per hour.

 Audit your current test suite.
 Calculate what percentage would break during a major component refactor.
 That number tells you how much architectural technical debt you're carrying.
-Switching to intent-based testing needs design specifications like Figma or Sketch as the main reference.
-Teams without design-focused workflows will have a harder time adopting this change.
+Switching to intent-based testing requires design specifications like Figma or Sketch as the source of truth — teams without design-focused workflows will need to build that foundation first.

 Test brittleness isn't a maintenance problem to be managed with better tooling or more QA engineers.
 It's an architecture problem that requires testing a different layer.
 That's not better automation.
 That's a different testing paradigm.